How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Candlepin Bowling

-Candlepin bowling is played with the tallest pins of all the options, and these tend to be 16 inches tall, as well as being thin.
-The ball used is the lightest of any style of bowling, and no fallen pins will be removed during a frame.
+Candlepin bowling is played with the tallest pins of all the options, and these tend to be 16 inches tall and thin.
+The ball used is the lightest of any bowling style, and no fallen pins will be removed during a frame.

 Duckpin Bowling

-In duckpin bowling, the pins are short and squat, and a handheld ball is once again used.
+In duckpin bowling, the pins are short and squat, and a handheld ball is again used.

 Five Pin Bowling

-With five-pin bowling, the height of the pins tends to sit between that of candlepins and duckpins, and this is a form that is predominantly found in Canada.
+With five-pin bowling, the height of the pins tends to sit between candlepins and duckpins, and this is a form predominantly found in Canada.

 What Should I Wear When Bowling?

-A key element of successful bowling is making sure that you have the right outfit, and there are a number of elements to this:
+A key element of successful bowling is making sure that you have the right outfit, and there are several elements to this:

 Clothing

-While bowling, you need to ensure that you are comfortable and that you do not get too hot or cold.
-You also need to make sure that you have clothes that allow you to move freely without getting tangled up.
+While bowling, you need to ensure that you are comfortable and do not get too hot or cold.
+You also need to make sure you have clothes that allow you to move freely without getting tangled up.

 Shoes

-When you are playing, you need to make sure that your footwear is appropriate.
+When you are playing, you must ensure that your footwear is appropriate.
 If you are wearing shoes that are too tight, they may cause blisters, and you could also damage your feet.

-On the other hand, if you wear shoes that are too loose, you risk tripping over them – not only can this hinder your ability to play properly, but it can be dangerous.
+On the other hand, if you wear shoes that are too loose, you risk tripping over them – not only can this hinder your ability to play correctly, but it can be dangerous.

 The Key Bowling Terms You Need To Know